demetrius-hernandez/Drone-Gesture-Recognition/README.md

 Several key challenges are anticipated in the development of this model:
 - Recognizing human gestures accurately from drone footage, where the angles and perspectives may vary greatly, will be a significant challenge.
 - While the MPII Human Pose Dataset provides a strong foundation, the poses captured in the dataset may not fully cover the gestures we require for drone control.
 Additionally, recognizing poses from aerial drone footage introduces variability in pose appearance due to changes in camera angle and altitude.
+- The model must detect and recognize specific gestures.
+So we are not just building a model to detect a human, but also to be sensitive to specific gestures to control our drone.

 ### Datasets
 I plan to use a combination of existing datasets and our own custom drone data.